DaveSpe/homework/documents/Infrastructure.md

 The CloudFormatiom stack for the VPC creation can be found in the `cloudFormationStacks` folder in the [1-vpc.yaml](./../cloudFormationStacks/1-vpc.yaml) file.<br>

-We have 3 tiers of subnets accross 3 availibility zones in a single region.<br>
+We have 3 tiers of subnets across 3 availability zones in a single region.<br>
 With an additional possibility to deploy a secondary VPC in another region. <br>
 It creates all the necessary Subnets, route tables, Internet gateway, and route table association. <br>

 ### Cross Region VPC

 This VPC stack has the ability to deploy a cross region by setting the `DisasterRecovery` parameter to `yes`.<br>
-The parameter is then evaluated in the `Condition` block and if it sets DisasterRecovery additional resources with the matched Conditon will be deployed in this and other stacks.<br>
+The parameter is then evaluated in the `Condition` block and if it sets DisasterRecovery additional resources with the matched Condition will be deployed in this and other stacks.<br>

 ```yaml
 ...